hfa224/risky-secret-santa-python/README.md

 poetry shell

-And install dependencies
+When running for the first time, install dependencies

-poetry install (why is this necessary?)
+poetry install

-Then use
+Then use the following command to run the app (debug arg optional)

 flask --app secret_santa run --debug

-# Database
+# Initialising the database

-Use:
+Before initialising the database, check the set up values in the instance/user-config.ini file.
+You must update the admin email and password to your own values first.

+The following command initialises the database and adds an admin user and an event using the values in the user-cofig.ini file:

 flask --app secret_santa init-db

-To intialise the database.
-This will clear any existing tables and add new ones
+This will also clear any existing tables and add new ones, so will delete any exisisting data.

-# To run tests
+# Testing

 To run the tests, run: